FIWARE/tutorials.Edge-Computing/README.md

 }
 ```

 2. Start both Edge IoT Broker and FogFlow Worker.
-If the edge node is ARM-basd, then attach arm as the command
+If the edge node is ARM-based, then attach arm as the command
     parameter.

 ```console